 Strulch Garden Mulch used to keep moisture around plant roots.

 Gardeners told to fill their water butts and prepare for a scorching summer that could rival 1976

 Sarah Knapton The daily Telegraph today is predicting a hot summer as the last time we had warm conditions in February was in 1976 when we had a scorching summer.
 I remember it well as we were growing runner beans on a very small plot.
 We used spent bath water on them as there was a hose pipe ban!
 Here is the article but I liked the tips that they supplied,

 ' How to Make the Most of a dry spell-

-1. Apply a layer of mulch to insulate plant roots againsy colder nights 2,Wrap horicultural fleece around early blooms 3.Bring early blooming pot plants into the house on frosty nights 4.Consider covering green houses so that saplings don't get too much sunshine 5.Plant cabbage. carrots and lettuce seeds to benefit from an early harvest.
+1. Apply a layer of mulch to insulate plant roots against colder nights 2,Wrap horticultural fleece around early blooms 3.Bring early blooming pot plants into the house on frosty nights 4.Consider covering green houses so that saplings don't get too much sunshine 5.Plant cabbage. carrots and lettuce seeds to benefit from an early harvest.

 BRITAIN recorded its warmest winter day ever yesterday as temperatures tipped over 69F (20C) in Wales, the Met Office confirmed.